Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Data example application

+The estimators have different requirements in terms of weights -- see Tables \ref{tab:estimatorproperties}.
+The pure weighting estimator and all the MR/R estimators involve the trio of $\omega_0(C)$, $\omega_1(C)$ and $\omega_\text{x}(C,M)$ weights.
+Several nonrobust estimators involve some (but not all) weights: psYpred estimators involve $\omega_0(C)$ and Ypred involves $o_\text{x}(C,M)$ weights.
+The nonrobust Y2pred and MsimYpred estimators do not require weights.
+Here we focus on the $\omega_0(C)$, $\omega_1(C)$ and $\omega_\text{x}(C,M)$ weights.

-For the purpose of illustrating the different effect estimators, we choose to estimate weights via parametric probability models, for this approach is familiar to many applied researchers. $\omega_1(C)$ and $\omega_0(C)$ weights are estimated based on a propensity score model. $\omega_\text{x}(C,M)$ weights are estimated using the second method based on the propensity score model and a model for exposure given covariates and mediators.
-(We opt not to use the first method which would require fitting six models for the three mediators.)
-We estimate both of the exposure models by logistic regression, with the following model formulas, which include some interactions and spline terms. \footnote{The \texttt{ns()} function implements cubic splines with 4 degrees of freedom on the continuous variable \texttt{sfc0}.} These are the result of several rounds of model fitting and balance checking.
+We estimate weights via parametric models. $\omega_1(C)$ and $\omega_0(C)$ are estimated via on a propensity score model, i.e., a model for $\P(A\mid C)$. $\omega_\text{x}(C,M)$ is estimated by the second method, using the combination of this propensity score model and a model for $\P(A\mid C,M)$.
+(We avoid the first method which would require fitting six models for the three mediators.)
+For both models we use logistic regression with spline terms on continuous predictors and some interaction terms in the second model (the result of several rounds of model fitting and balance checking). \footnote{The function \texttt{ns(v,d)} from R-package \texttt{splines} implements cubic splines on variable \texttt{v} with \texttt{d} degrees of freedom.} The model formulas used for $\P(A\mid C)$ and $\P(A\mid C,M)$ are: